October Health – 2025 Report

 35-44 Demographic in United Kingdom

-The leading cause of stress for the 35-44 age group in the United Kingdom is typically work-related pressures, including job security, workload, and work-life balance challenges.
-Financial concerns and family responsibilities, such as childcare and caring for elderly relatives, also significantly contribute to stress in this demographic.
-Offering workplace mental health support, such as October's digital group sessions and assessments, can help organisations address these stressors effectively.
+The leading cause of stress in the 35-44 age group in the United Kingdom is often related to work-related pressures, including job security, workload, and work-life balance.
+Additionally, financial concerns and family responsibilities contribute significantly to overall stress levels in this demographic.
+Employers should consider implementing mental health support programs, such as those offered by October, to assist employees in managing these stressors effectively.

 How mental health affects the 35-44 demographic differently